BlazinSan/FailProof_Alarm_for_Cargo_Transport/README.md

 So, we implemented a Failproof Foam Alarm System for Cargo Transport which is triggered by monitoring one condition:

   •	Truck instability (via a tilt/level meter)

    If the tilt sensor is triggered:

     •	A servo motor activates and dispenses protective foam to cushion and secure the cargo.

     •	A buzzer is activated to alert nearby personnel.

     •	LEDs/LCDs display the warning.

 This system addresses the crucial safety need in high-risk transport sectors.
 The foam protects cargo from mechanical damage, while audio-visual alarms ensure prompt response.
 It combines mechanical actuation and real-time electronic detection in a smart embedded system.

+**In this system we used (SG90 Micro Servo motor, Active Buzzer, 5161BS 7segment display, SW-520D Tilt Sensor, STM32F411CEU6 microcontroller and ST-LINK V2)**

 This is our project for Microprocessor subject, SKEE3223 for **UTM** university!